Late Antique and Medieval Islamic Near East (LAMINE)

 © The University of Chicago.
 All rights reserved.

-This new Oriental Institute series—Late Antique and Medieval Islamic Near East (LAMINE)—aims to publish a variety of scholarly works, including monographs, edited volumes, critical text editions, translations, studies of corpora of documents—in short, any work that offers a significant contribution to understanding the Near East between roughly 200 and 1000 CE.
+The Late Antique and Medieval Islamic Near East (LAMINE) series aims to publish a variety of scholarly works, including monographs, edited volumes, critical text editions, translations, studies of corpora of documents—in short, any work that offers a significant contribution to understanding the Near East between roughly 200 and 1000 CE.

 - LAMINE 2.
 The Damascus Psalm Fragment: Middle Arabic and the Legacy of Old Higāzī.
 Ahmad Al-Jallad, with a contribution by Ronny Vollandt.
 2020.